SE(3)-Equivariant Attention Networks for Shape Reconstruction in Function Space: Method

-We provide a detailed proof in the Appendix.
-In addition to SE(3)-equivariance, the attention modules lead to a permutation equivariant architecture that can handle a variable number of points in the input.
-The network is trained with a standard binary cross-entropy loss, similarly to Occupancy Networks.
-We discuss experimental details in the next section.

-For additional expressivity, \textit{multi-headed} attention was proposed by \cite{Transformer}.
-Here an initial linear transformation projects the tokens in queries, keys and values to multiple feature vectors, followed by independent attention modules $A(\cdot)$ applied in parallel.
-The concatenated result is linearly transformed to produce the output.
-We perform multi-headed attention by splitting the channels, i.e., the multiplicities of the irreducible representations; or, irreducibles.
-We also use skip connections and equivariant layer normalization as in \cite{thomas2018tensor}, but defer these details to the Appendix.
-An overview of the method is discussed in Fig.~\ref{fig:model}.
+The constraints for the cross-attention module $\mathcal{T}$ are similar to Eq. \ref{eq:equiv_weights_blocks}.
+However, we can further restrict to type-1 features for the keys in the first layer, i.e., $[W_K]^{i,j}=0$, for $i \neq 1$, without any loss.
+The reason is that the input query field is of type-1.
+In Fig. \ref{fig:commut_diagr} we visualize the equivariance constraint on $\mathcal{T},\mathcal{E}$ by using a commutative diagram.
+For additional expressivity, we perform equivariant multi-headed attention by splitting the channels, i.e., the multiplicities of the irreducible representations.
+We also use skip connections and equivariant layer normalization as in \citet{thomas2018tensor}, but defer the details to the Appendix.
+See Fig.~\ref{fig:model} for an overview of the method.

-It has been observed in \cite{fuchs2020se3transformers} that equivariant networks constructed by interleaving $\mathrm{SO}(3)$-equivariant linear layers with non-linearities on the norm \cite{thomas2018tensor} eliminate angular degrees of freedom while learning.
-The recent works \cite{Deng_2021_ICCV,Poulenard_2021_CVPR} propose novel non-linearities to bypass this issue.
-On the other hand, attention modules are inherently non-linear, and the attention kernels are adaptive to the input, which help keep some angular degrees of freedom.

-The local attention neighborhoods indicate that information flows only along each connected component of the point cloud-query graph.
-Moreover, our learned features give a local description of the point cloud.
-Thus, features are attached to points, in contrast to standard encoder-decoder architectures that create a global shape signature.
-This and the independence of our reconstruction of the position and orientation of an object implies that we can reconstruct scenes with an unknown number of objects, by training only on single objects.
-We perform this experiment in the next section.